bnagy/enough/README.md

 ## Documentation

-If you want to use `import "github.com/bnagy/enough"` in your own code, you can get godoc at: http://godoc.org/github.com/bnagy/enough/enough, but the code is very tiny.
+If you want to use `import "github.com/bnagy/enough"` in your own Go code, you can get godoc at: http://godoc.org/github.com/bnagy/enough, but the code is very tiny and you should probably just read it instead.

 To run the standalone tlspark tool:
 ```